 Prescription drug abuse affects a wide spectrum of American society, with legitimate medications misused and over used on a regular basis.
 Prescription drug abuse involves three main classes of drugs: opioid painkillers, sedatives, and stimulants.
 The abuse of these medications often leads to tolerance and dependence, with specialized drug treatment centers sometimes required to break the bonds of addiction.
 Prescription drug abuse leads to changes in the structure and function of the brain, with adverse health and social effects resulting from continued use.

-If you or anyone you know is living with abusing prescription drugs, it’s important to get access to professional help as soon as possible.
-Reach out today by calling Drug Treatment Tallahassee at (850) 254-8944.
+If you or anyone you know is living with abusing prescription drugs, it's important to get access to professional help as soon as possible.
+Reach out today, find the specific rehab and treatment center you or a loved one needs, by calling Drug Treatment Tallahassee at (877) 804-1531.

 Prescription medications can be abused in multiple ways, with common methods including the over use of medications, combining medications, using drugs intended for another person, buying prescriptions or drugs on the black market, and using a different method of administration than intended by a doctor.
 People who abuse legitimate medications may visit multiple doctors in a practice known as "doctor shopping", with some people also crushing up pills in order to snort or inject them for a more potent effect.